microsoft/MixedReality-WorldLockingTools-Samples/Advanced/Mobile/ARCore/ARCore.md

 This sample codes directly to Google's ARCore SDK for Unity.

+> [!NOTE]
+> This sample is obsolete and deprecated.
+It is retained for reference purposes, but is no longer maintained.
+It is recommended to use the more general AR Foundation platform, as shown in the [ASA example](../../ASA/ASA.md), or the basic XR SDK pattern as used everywhere else in the WLT samples.

 ## Dependencies:
 * Built on WLT version 1.2.1.
 * Incompatible with MRTK